Akkadius/akk-stack/README.md

 }
 ```

+## Updating the Admin Panel

+Updating server binaries is as simple as running `make update-admin-panel` in the server shell at the root of home, it will kill the currently running panel, cycle it out, start it up.
+This is not service affecting for running servers with a launcher running.

 ## Updating Server Binaries

 Updating server binaries is as simple as running `update` in the server shell, it will change directory to the source directory, git pull and run a build which will be immediately available the next time you boot a process